odoo/odoo/doc/howtos/rdtraining/architecture.rst

 Composition of a module
 -----------------------

-An Odoo module can contain a number of elements:
+An Odoo module **can** contain a number of elements:

 Business objects
-    Declared as Python classes, these resources are automatically persisted by Odoo based on their configuration
+    A business object (e.g. an invoice) is declared as a Python class.
+The variables defined in these classes are automatically mapped to database fields thanks to the :abbr:`ORM (Object-Relational Mapping)` layer.

 :ref:`Object views <reference/views>`
     Definition of business objects UI display